Government

 Solution

-The Python-based application was re-engineered to hold all JSONs in memory during processing.
-An efficient data in-memory data structure was devised to handle the entities with low latency.
-Furthermore, a caching mechanism for metadata files ensures that each file is only loaded and processed once, dynamically handling data cleaning rules.
-Dozens of class methods were updated or added to make the code base compatible with the new approach.
+To resolve this, the Python-based application was re-engineered to process all JSON files in memory.
+An efficient in-memory data structure was developed to handle entities with low latency.
+Additionally, a caching mechanism was implemented for metadata files, ensuring that each file was loaded and processed only once, thereby reducing redundant operations.

 Impact